 We collect this information only in connection with specific purposes, such as fundraising campaigns, newsletter circulation, new donor acquisition, direct debit set-up, donation activity and feedback.

-Where we collect your information?
+Where and when we collect your information?

-We collect your personal information in a number of ways:
+- We collect your personal information in a number of ways:

-- When we collect it as you use our website
+- When you visit our website.

-How will we use your personal information?
+How and why we use your personal information?

 Personal information collected and processed by us may be used, for the following purposes:

-- To update you on our activities and your relationship with Childlife where you have consented to receive such communications from us.
+- To update you on our activities and your relationship with Childlife where you have consented to receive such communications from us

 - To analyse and improve the services offered on our websites by providing you with the most user-friendly navigation experience we can for your computer or other internet device.
 You can go to our cookies policy on our website which gives you information about this and how to manage your off cookies if you so wish.